-The brand new purpose-built Lincoln Medical School was completed in March 2021 incorporating lecture theatres, laboratories, a clinical skills suite with consultation rooms, a prosection anatomy suite, and a bio-medical and health sciences library.
-It is the most sustainable building on the University Estate and features both solar panels and a living wall.
-Medical student teaching will take place in this new facility from the 2021 academic year.
+The brand-new, purpose-built Lincoln Medical School Building was completed in March 2021 incorporating lecture theatres, laboratories, a clinical skills suite with consultation rooms, a prosection anatomy suite, and a bio-medical and health sciences library.

 When students are not studying, there are plenty of activities and amenities for them to enjoy on campus.
 Many of our buildings have their own catering facilities, offering an array of food and drink options.

 The University of Lincoln Students’ Union operates several major on-campus venues which are popular hot-spots for students during the day and at night, providing student-run spaces to socialise and enjoy something to eat or drink.
 The student bars Towers, and The Swan provide relaxed daytime and evening hang-outs, while The Engine Shed is one of the region’s biggest live music venues.
 There are also a variety of shows and performances to enjoy, from traditional theatre to comedy and music, at Lincoln Performing Arts Centre.